konsumer/randopeep/README.md

 * `randopeep.internet.domain(derived, n)` - a internet domainname, `derived` is explained, below
 * `randopeep.internet.email(derived, n)` - an email address, `derived` is explained, below
 * `randopeep.internet.username(derived, n)` - an internet username, `derived` is explained, below

+#### `derived`

+Will attempt to use the text that you give it as a base for generating other things.
+Makes more-legit looking email, if you already know the name, for example.

 ### Random Text